 Furukawa Electric has agreed with the recommendations of the Task Force on Climate related Financial Disclosures (TCFD) on January, 2020.
 At the same time, Furukawa Electric has been involved the TCFD Consortium.

-Furukawa Electric supports COOL CHOICE, an initiative of the Ministry of the Environment to encourage wise choices to mitigate global warming, including buying products, using services and choosing lifestyles that contribute to a carbon-free society, to achieve the target of a 26% reduction in greenhouse gas emissions in fiscal 2030 from fiscal 2017.
+Furukawa Electric supports COOL CHOICE, an initiative of the Ministry of the Environment to encourage wise choices including buying products, using services and choosing lifestyles that contribute to a carbon-free society.

 Furukawa Electric has been a member of the Japan Clean Ocean Material Alliance (CLOMA), which is a platform that helps a wide variety of cross-sectoral stakeholders to collaborate and accelerate innovation to overcome the marine plastic waste issue.
 The Group has engaged in the recycling of plastic waste to reduce resource use, to protect ecosystems by preventing environmental pollution, and to solve climate change by reducing greenhouse gas emissions.